Laundry Activity for Preschoolers: Fine-motor development and water play come together in this fun clothesline activity for toddlers and preschoolers.

 - small amount of soap

-String your rope up between to trees, posts or deck rails, and your clothesline is ready to go.
+String your rope up between two trees, posts or deck rails, and your clothesline is ready to go.

-Next, fill up a large bowl or basin with water, and add a few drops of mild dish soap or a bit of laundry detergent.
+Next, fill a large bowl or bucket with water, and add a few drops of mild dish soap or a bit of laundry detergent.
 I like using our homemade laundry detergent for activities like this because it’s gentle, and doesn’t contain any chemicals or toxins.

 The hooligans had a great time washing their cloths, squeezing the water out and hanging them up to dry.